 - Snapshot-Based Model: Iceberg uses snapshots to represent the state of the table at specific points in time, aiding in querying and data recovery.

 - Billing: Only compute and cloud services are billed by Snowflake.
-Storage costs are billed by the cloud provider.
+Storage costs are billed directly by the cloud provider.

 What Is the Difference Between Snowflake Standard Table and Iceberg Table?